ultranaco/mockcat/README.md

 ## Options

 ```
--m   :property matcher used to retrieve an item from array of elements through root properties, default 'id'
+-m   :property matcher used to retrieve an item from array of elements through root properties, default id
--p   :port to listen incoming requests, default '8080'
+-p   :port to listen incoming requests, default 8080
 ```